deepakbackuply/softaculous_api/cpanel/guide/backup.md

-## Installations backup via Softaculous API Guide
+## Installations backup using Softaculous API Guide

 This document explains how to install a script using Softaculous API.